 There are steps you can take as a homeowner or business owner to ensure that mail carriers are safe.
 Place your dog in a separate room and close the door before you open the front door for your mail carrier.
 Parents should remind children and other family members not to directly take mail from postal workers in the dog’s presence because the dog might view the mail carrier as a threat to the family member.

-If your dog ends up attacking an injuring a mail carrier, you could be held financially responsible for the injuries and damages caused.
-Under California’s strict liability statute, dog owners can be held liable for the injuries, damages and losses their pets cause.
+If your dog ends up attacking and injuring a mail carrier, you could be held financially responsible for the injuries and damages caused.
+Under California’s strict liability statute, dog owners can be held liable for the injuries, damages, and losses their pets cause.
 Injured victims can seek compensation for damages such as medical expenses, lost income, hospitalization, cost of cosmetic surgery, rehabilitative care, pain and suffering and emotional distress.

 As a law firm that has represented mail carriers who have been mauled by dogs, we understand how such an incident can leave individuals disabled and psychologically devastated for life.
 If you or a loved one has been injured in a dog attack, please contact an experienced Los Angeles dog bite lawyer to get a better understanding of your legal rights and options.